techacharya/Cources/linux/theory/core-concept/file-types.md

   - The **hard link** is the link between the filename and the actual data stored on the filesystem.
   - Creating an additional hard link to a file means pointing to the exact same data as the old filename.
 This means that the two filenames, even though they are different, point to identical data.
   - Files that are hard-linked together share the same **` inode `** number.
+  - Only be created for regular files not for directories and special files.
+  - Hard link cannot span over multiple filesystems.

+#### Soft Links
+Soft links link together non-regular and regular files and can also span multiple filesystems.
+To create soft link execute the below command:
+${\color{orange}Syntax:}$